-Overall the gap between PP students and Non-PP students was 0.54 for progress 8.
-The gap between current FSM and Non-FSM was 0.49 for Progress 8.
-The gap for 2022-2023 was -0.039 for progress 8.
-(Validated Data - PP Progress 8 is+0.15, FSM is +0.20 Nov 23)
+Overall the gap between PP students and Non-PP students was 0.18 for progress 8.
+This headline figure has decreased from the previous year.

+The gap between current FSM and Non-FSM was 0.34 for Progress 8.
+The gap has closed for this figure also from the previous year.

-The gap between PP students and Non-PP students was 12.8 for Attainment 8.
-In 2022-2023 this gap was -7.89 for attainment 8.
+The gap between PP students and Non-PP students was 14.9 for Attainment 8.
+This gap has increased from the previous year.

-The gap between PP students and Non-PP students for Grades 9-8 was -16.3% (this is the percentage of students in the cohort achieving at least one grade 8 or 9).
-Our top grapes increased this year from previous years.
+The gap between PP students and Non-PP students for Grades 9-8 has increased from the previous year.